web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/css-usage.md

 ## Inline CSS Files

-By default, Builder will extract CSS into a separate `.css` file and output it to the dist directory.
+By default, Rsbuild will extract CSS into a separate `.css` file and output it to the dist directory.

 If you want to inline styles into your JS file, you can set [output.disableCssExtract](/en/api/config-output.html#outputdisablecssextract) to true to disable CSS extraction logic.When the JS file is requested by the browser, JS dynamically inserts the `<style>` tag into the Html to load the CSS styles.